Submitting a SLURM Script

 Customizing Output Files:

-You can specify custom filenames for these outputs in your submission script using the following directives:
+You can specify custom filenames for these outputs in your submission script using the following arguments:

 Monitoring Job Output in Real-Time

 the tail command shows you the last few lines of a file.
-Combining this with watch lets you watch the output of your job in real time.
+Adding -f will provide live output:

 If you need to cancel a job—for example, if it's using too many resources or behaving unexpectedly—you can use the scancel command: